AlbaXIII/golden-goose-tutoring/README.md

     * As with the main page, the following sections are displayed sequentially on mobiles and side-by-side on devices of XX pixels and larger.
     * __Contact Form section__
         * This form is to collect details from prospective parents, in order to establish a line of communication to the tutor.
-        * The inputs collected are first name, last name, email and a small blurb placed in a text box about the child in question.
+        * The inputs collected are first name, last name, email and a small blurb placed in a text box about the child in question, each input being required for successful use of the form element.
         * Allowing a textarea element in the form is key as the user/parent will likely need a larger space to enter information about their child, which is more difficult to achieve with more 'formal' elements in a contact form.
     * __Contact details section__
         * Beneath/alongside the form is a list of contact methods and hours, displayed in a list form, and an iframe from google maps displaying the 'catchment area'.
         * This is an important feature for user to be able to contact the business with adhoc requests and gain insight into the location of services offered.
         * The list is punctuated with favicons, and presented in a larger font to provide emphasis.

+* __Confirmation page__
+    * Upon completion of the form, users will be redirected to a confirmation page acknowledging receipt of the data by way of centered text.
+Beneath the text is a return button styled identically to the submit buttons from the index page and contact page.

 * __Footer__
     * The footer on all pages are four evenly spaced icons for social media sites; Facebook, Twitter, Discord and Instagram.
 These links open into new tabs and can be accessed at any time during site navigation to allow for users to explore extra resources relevant to the business.